 Currently, approved antiviral treatments for influenza are effective, but burdened with significant viral resistance.
-Strains of influenza virus that are resistant to the approved treatments osteltamivir phosphate (Tamiflu(R)) and zanamavir (Relenza(R)) have appeared, and in some cases predominate.
+Strains of influenza virus that are resistant to the approved treatments osteltamivir phosphate (Tamiflu(R)) and zanamavir (Relenza(R)), baloxavir marboxil (Xofluza®) have appeared, and in some cases predominate.
 For example, the predominant strain of the 2009 swine influenza pandemic was resistant to Tamiflu.
 These drugs target viral neuraminidase enzymes, which are not highly conserved between viral strains.
 In fact, different influenza virus strains such as H1N1 and H5N1 are named according to their respective differences in hemagglutinin (H) and neuraminidase (N).

 The Company has several preclinical candidates under development for the treatment of influenza infection.
-CC-42344, a novel PB2 inhibitor, has been selected as a preclinical lead.
+CC-42344, a novel PB2 inhibitor, was selected as a preclinical lead and our Phase 1 study is currently ongoing.
 This candidate binds to a highly conserved PB2 site of the influenza polymerase (PB1: PB2: PA), and exhibits a novel mechanism of action.
 CC-42344 showed excellent antiviral activity against influenza A strains, including avian pandemic strains, and Tamiflu-resistant, Xofluza-resistant strains, and has a favorable pharmacokinetic profile.
 In addition to Tamiflu, an approved antiviral product candidate that is a competitor for the Company's influenza programs, S-033188, being developed by Shionogi/Roche.
-S-033188 was approved as Xofluza in Japan on February 23, 2018, and in the US as baloxavir marboxil (trade name Xofluza®) on October 24, 2018.
+S-033188 was approved as Xofluza in Japan on February 23, 2018, and in the US as baloxavir marboxil (trade name Xofluza[®]) on October 24, 2018.
 See "Item 1 - Business - Research and Development Update - Influenza" for more information.
 Xofluza-resistant strains emerged in both the US and Japan within several months of Xofluza being on the market.

-Coronavirus: COVID-19 continues to be a global pandemic fueled by an emergence of new strains
+Coronavirus: COVID-19 continues to be a global pandemic fueled by an emergence of new strains.

-COVID-19 continues to be a global pandemic with 117,332,262 confirmed cases globally, including 2,605,356 deaths, as of March 10, 2021, according to the data reported by the World Health Organization.
+As a global pandemic with 402,044,502 COVID-19 confirmed cases globally, including 5,770,023 deaths, as of February 10, 2022, according to the data reported by the World Health Organization ("WHO").
 The COVID-19 pandemic and the measures taken by the federal, state and foreign governments to stop the spread of the virus have caused a significant disruption to the U.S. and global economy.

-Coronaviruses (CoV) are a large family of viruses that historically have been associated with illness ranging from mild symptoms similar to the common cold to more severe respiratory disease.
+Coronaviruses (CoV) are a large family of RNA viruses that historically have been associated with illness ranging from mild symptoms similar to the common cold to more severe respiratory disease.
 Infection with the novel SARS-CoV-2 has been associated with a wide range of responses, from no symptoms to more severe disease that has included pneumonia, severe acute respiratory syndrome, kidney failure, and death.
 The incubation period for SARS-CoV-2 is believed to be within 14 days after exposure, with most illness occurring within about 5 days after exposure.
-The ability of someone with no symptoms to transmit infection to another person has heightened the public health challenge of COVID-19.
+SARS-CoV-2, like other RNA viruses, is prone to mutate over time, resulting in the emergence of multiple variants.
+Adaptive mutations in the viral genome can alter the virus's pathogenic potential.
+Even a single amino acid exchange can drastically affect a virus's ability to evade the immune system and complicate the vaccine and antibody therapeutics development against the virus.
+Based on the recent epidemiological update by the WHO, five SARS-CoV-2 VOCs (variants of concern) have been identified since the beginning of the pandemic.
+Also, as demonstrated in Delta and Omicron variants, some variations allow the virus to spread more easily and make it resistant to the treatments and vaccines.